h2oai/h2ogpt/docs/FAQ.md

 python generate.py --base_model=zephyr-7b-beta.Q5_K_M.gguf --prompt_type=zephyr
 python generate.py --base_model=https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF/resolve/main/llama-2-7b-chat.Q6_K.gguf?download=true
 ```
-Some are these are non-quantized models with links HF links, some specific files on local disk ending in `.gguf`.
-Given `TheBloke` HF names, if a quantized model, h2oGPT pulls the recommended model from his repository.
+Some are these are non-quantized models with HF links, and some are specific files on local disk ending in `.gguf`.
+Given `TheBloke` HF names, if it is a quantized model, h2oGPT pulls the recommended model from his repository.
 You can also provide a resolved web link directly, or a file.

-Watch out for typos.  h2oGPT broadly detects if the URL is valid, but Hugging Face just returns a redirect for resolved links, leading to page containing `Entry not found` if one makes a mistake in the file name, e.g. `https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/resolve/main/llama-2-7b-chat.Q6_K.gguffoo`.
+Watch out for typos.  h2oGPT broadly detects if the URL is valid, but Hugging Face just returns a redirect for resolved links, leading to a page containing `Entry not found` if there is a mistake in the file name, e.g. `https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/resolve/main/llama-2-7b-chat.Q6_K.gguffoo`.

-For AWQ, GPTQ, we try the required safe tensors or other options, and by default use transformers's GPTQ unless one specifies `--use_autogptq=True`.
+For AWQ, GPTQ, we try the required safe tensors or other options, and by default use transformers' GPTQ unless one specifies `--use_autogptq=True`.

 #### AWQ & GPTQ

-For full control over AWQ, GPTQ models, one can use an extra `--load_gptq` and `gptq_dict` for GPTQ models or an extra `--load_awq` for AWQ models.
+For full control over AWQ and GPTQ models, one can use an extra `--load_gptq` and `gptq_dict` for GPTQ models or an extra `--load_awq` for AWQ models.

 ##### GPTQ